 In the event of a divorce or other family-related legal matters, residents of Teaneck and the surrounding communities have the Law Offices of Peter Van Aulen at their disposal.
 Mr. Van Aulen has the benefit of over two decades of legal experience in New Jersey's family law.
 As a trained mediator, he is well acquainted with the process necessary to reach agreements between parties.
 He is also a skilled negotiator, working on behalf of clients to resolve differences before the case goes to court.
 If negotiations prove unfruitful, you can be sure that Mr. Aulen sees cases through their completion for the benefit of his clients.
 His clients benefit from his academic prowess garnered from his thirteen years as an adjunct professor in addition to his over twenty two years of legal practice.
 He has handled cases that have required any number of skills; from the diplomacy needed to handle international child abduction to the strength needed to represent victims of domestic abuse.
 Mr. Van Aulen is a caring and compassionate attorney who takes the time to hear your story and consider the whole aspect of your wellbeing, not just your legal issue.

 The Law Offices of Peter Van Aulen accepts cases pertaining to many aspects of family law, including:

 - Child Relocation

 - Grandparent Visitation & Custody

 - Change of Custody Applications

 Even under the best of circumstances, divorce, custody, and other family legal issues are rarely simple matters.
-If you'd like to have the combined experience of over three decades of practical and academic legal experience on your side, call the Law Offices of Peter Van Aulen today at 201-845-7400 to schedule your free initial consultation.
+If you'd like to have the combined experience of over three decades of practical and academic legal experience on your side, call the Law Offices of Peter Van Aulen today at 201-845-7400 to schedule your initial consultation.